tanrax/wp-backup/README.md

 <h2 align="center">
-Simple script to manage WordPress backups in pure Bash
+Snapshot and backups for WordPress in pure Bash
 </h2>

 ![Description](media/hero.png)

-Create **backups or restore on your WordPress** using a **simple script in Bash** so as not to depend on plugins or WP-CLI.
+Create **backups or restores on your WordPress** using a **simple Bash script** and don't rely on plugins or WP-CLI.

+Why should I use it?

 - Easy.
 - Very fast.